Grandma’s Lavender Cookies

 I love my half sheet baking pan and silicone mats for baking these cookies.
 They are two of my most used items in my kitchen.

-You will also need a stand mixer or hand mixer and bowl to make the dough for the recipe.
+You will also need a blender and a bowl from your set of mixing bowls to make the dough for the recipe.

 To make the frosting, you will need one of your mixing bowls and a whisk.